 Not all campsites are open at this time of year, but we have several great options for you: check out the chalets, mobile homes and pitches available at our campsites in Veneto.

 If you need to rent a car to get from the airport to the campsite and to visit some of the other fantastic places in the Veneto region, you can compare and book car rental services here!

-Don’t forget to share your videos and pictures with us, if you participate to this great carnival!
-Follow us here, on social media:
+Don’t forget to share your videos and pictures with us, if you decide to head to the carnival!
+Follow us on social media:

-The full carnival takes place from 19 February to 2 March 2022, but there is also a ‘pre-carnival’ on 12, 13 and 18 February which includes lots of fun events too.
+The full carnival takes place from 11 to 21 February 2023, but there is also a ‘pre-carnival’ on 4 and 5 February which includes lots of fun events too.

 You can get there by plane.
 Marco Polo Airport is the main airport for Venice, but you can also fly into Treviso Airport, located one hour north of Venice.
 This is the airport most used by low-cost airlines.
-From another Italian city, you can easily take the train to Santa Lucia Station in Venice.
+From other major Italian cities, you can easily take the train to Santa Lucia Station in Venice.
 Visit the Ferrovie dello Stato website.

 If you are coming by car, we recommend that you park your car outside the city.
 Your campsite is a good solution for parking – then bus or boat into the centre of town.